joaquinlom/react-native-wikitude-sdk/README.md

 - resumeRendering
 	Resume the current experience, you need to stop first in order to resume.

+- captureScreen
+	Will take a screenshot and the onScreenCapture will fired with a Base64 image inside the image property (event.image)

 # Events
 - onJsonReceived(event)
 	handles the JSON received event from the Experience